gngram/systemd-service-config-options/README.md

 ### ProtectKernelModules

+Controls whether the service is allowed to load or unload kernel modules, enhancing security by restricting module management capabilities.

-**Type**:
+**Type**: *Boolean.*

-**Default**:

-A boolean argument.
-Defaults to off.
-When set to true, explicit module loading is denied, effectively disabling module load and unload operations on modular kernels.
-This setting is recommended for most services that do not require special file systems or additional kernel modules to function.
+**Default**: `true`.
+If not specified, the service is restricted from loading or unloading kernel modules.

+**Options**:
-Enabling this option removes `CAP_SYS_MODULE` from the capability bounding set for the unit and installs a system call filter to block module system calls.
-Additionally, `/usr/lib/modules` is made inaccessible.
+- **`true`**: Restricts the service from loading or unloading kernel modules.
+It removes `CAP_SYS_MODULE` from the capability bounding set for the unit and installs a system call filter to block module system calls. `/usr/lib/modules` is also made inaccessible.

-This option is available only for system services.
+- **`false`**: Allows the service to load or unload kernel modules in modular kernel.

 [ProtectKernelModules](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#ProtectKernelModules=)